 On the test day:

 1. Present a valid picture ID

 2. Bring cash or a check for fees as listed in the above section

 3. Cell phones must be turned off or turned in to the proctor depending on the proctoring instructions.

 Please do not bring laptops, backpacks or calculators to the exam unless specifically permitted in the exam instructions.
 Books, folders, notebooks, study notes and other materials must be turned over to the proctor before taking a test unless specifically permitted in the exam instructions.
 The library cannot take responsibility for any items belonging to the test-taker.

 What to expect:

-The proctor will be the Reference Librarian or Library Assistant III on duty at the reference desk at the time of the exam, not necessarily the proctor coordinator.
+The proctor will be the Library Staff on duty at the reference desk at the time of the exam, not necessarily the proctor coordinator.
 The Reference Librarian or Library Assistant III will attend to desk duties and other patrons while proctoring.
+They may need to leave the desk or the area briefly from time to time.
 Students will take written exams on one of the tables nearest the reference desk.
 We cannot provide a quiet, private testing area.